 Training needs analysis is a formal process to determine which training needs to be completed in a certain period to allow their team to complete their job as effectively as possible, as well as progress and grow.

-Many different types of TNA may be conducted for to achieve different outcomes.
+Many different types of Training Needs Analysis (TNA) may be conducted to achieve different outcomes.
 The main types of TNA conducted by PAS and the key questions answered by each are:

-- Organizational Training Analysis.
-An analysis of the business needs or other reasons the training is desired.
+- Organisational Training Analysis – An analysis of the business needs or other reasons the training is desired.

-- What is the organization overall trying to accomplish?
+- What is the organisation overall trying to accomplish?

 - Who decided that training should be conducted?